 Comments Summary of responses received EBA analysis Amendments to the proposals One respondent, however, enquired whether type 3 methodology is explicitly intended by the EBA to cover newly established portfolios or portfolios that have not yet experienced a downturn.
 The EBA considers that type 2 approaches should be used if a portfolio under consideration has not yet experienced a downturn.
 Regarding newly established portfolios, these may indeed be candidates for type 3 approaches.
 However, if for example pooled data are available for such a portfolio, a type 2 approach may be possible and should be used if possible in accordance with paragraph 24 of the GL.
 In addition, one respondent would like the EBA to clarify that section 7 should never be applied to portfolios with long time series which already capture a downturn period.
 It should be noted that there could be multiple downturn periods.
 The downturn period which is already captured may not be the most relevant one to the portfolio under consideration.
-An example of this situation is provided in the Background and rationale (Example 1). should be considered? ree to require a minimum MoC quantified via a fixed a Do you see reasons for differentiating the fixed add-or ee to the minimum MoC as the max(0,min(20%, 105%) according to exposure classes? n of the alternatives Five respondents raised the issue of the excessive conservativeness of the MoC calibrated as an additional add-on of 20% and said that it lacked a rationale.
+An example of this situation is provided in the Background and rationale (Example 1). should be considered?
+Question 8: Do you agree to require a minimum MoC quantified via a fixed add-on to the long-run average LGD?
+If not, which of the alternatives should be considered?
+Do you see reasons for differentiating the fixed add-on according to exposure classes?
+Question 9: Do you agree to the minimum MoC as the max(0,min(20%, 105% - LRAVLGD)?
+Five respondents raised the issue of the excessive conservativeness of the MoC calibrated as an additional add-on of 20% and said that it lacked a rationale.
 It should be recalled that type 3 approaches are applied if the impact of a downturn period can neither be assessed based on observed loss data nor be estimated using a type 2 approach.
 Thus it is also challenging to calibrate an appropriate add-on, which has therefore been chosen to be sufficiently conservative.
 The minimum MoC requirement in paragraph 36 has been lowered to a 15% add-on to the long-run average LGD.